 Do You Need Mirrors in Your Garage Gym?

 So, do you need mirrors?
 No.

 No one needs mirrors in their gym.
 But they are an excellent idea for most people.
 Whether it’s for form feedback, progress monitoring, checking yourself out, or helping to make your gym look more open and inviting, mirrors can be a huge benefit to most home gyms if you have the wall space to install them.

 Alternatives to mirrors

 What if you don’t have room for mirrors?
-What if they just aren’t in the budget?
-What if you just feel weird about putting big mirrors up in the first place?
+What if they aren’t in the budget?
+What if you feel weird about putting big mirrors up in the first place?

 For me, I record almost every set of every exercise I do.
-Part of that is that I work with a personal trainer and I send a lot of those to him for feedback.
+Part of that is that I work with a personal trainer and send many of those to him for feedback.